shadow/shadow/docs/Preparing-your-machine.md

 ```bash
 ./contrib/installdeps.sh
 ```
 This script will ask before downloading anything and install openssl and libevent to `~/.shadow` by default.
-To change the install location (the argument passed to `--prefix`), set the envrionment variable `PREFIX` before running the script, like:
+To change the install location, set the envrionment variable `PREFIX` before running the script, like:
 ```bash
 PREFIX=/somewhere/else ./contrib/installdeps.sh
 ```
-Note the install location if you change the default, as you will need it when installing Shadow.
+If you set `PREFIX` as above, note the install location `/somewhere/else` as you will need it when installing Shadow.

 If you prefer to do things manually, please see the `contrib/installdeps.sh` script for the steps required.
 You'll need to configure openssl with something like `./config --prefix=/home/rob/.shadow shared threads -fPIC` and libevent with something like `./configure --prefix=/home/rob/.shadow --enable-shared CFLAGS="-fPIC -I/home/rob/.shadow" LDFLAGS="-L/home/rob/.shadow"`.